COGNAC: Circuit Optimization via Gradients and Noise-Aware Compilation: Technique

-Here, $\mathcal{F} : \mathbb{R}^n \to [0, 1]$ is a differentiable fidelity function that we will define more precisely in Section~\ref{sec:merit}.
+Here, $\Fid : \mathbb{R}^n \to [0, 1]$ is a differentiable fidelity function that we will define more precisely in Section~\ref{sec:merit}.
 For now, just note that it decays approximately exponentially with the sum of all the two-qubit rotation angles $\theta$.
-This model -- effectively depolarizing noise proportional to the size of the circuit\footnote{A depolarizing noise model assumes that the quantum state decays into a maximally mixed state with probability $1 - \mathcal{F}(\vec{\theta}_\star)$, which increases with the duration of the circuit's entangling gates.} -- is simpler and less precise than the noise models typically used in pulse engineering, but it has the advantage that it is fast to compute and differentiate while still general enough to be useful on a variety of quantum hardware.
+This model -- effectively depolarizing noise proportional to the size of the circuit\footnote{A depolarizing noise model assumes that the quantum state decays into a maximally mixed state with probability $1 - \Fid(\vec{\theta}_\star)$, which increases with the duration of the circuit's entangling gates.} -- is simpler and less precise than the noise models typically used in pulse engineering, but it has the advantage that it is fast to compute and differentiate while still general enough to be useful on a variety of quantum hardware.

+An existing gradient-based optimization algorithm (in our case L-BFGS~\cite{lbfgs}) can then adjust the parameters to maximize the figure of merit, using the gradient to inform its search direction.
+After many iterations, it reaches a local maximum value for the figure of merit and updates the circuit with the appropriate parameter values (\Cref{fig:optimized}).

+\paragraph{Prune} The pruning stage is fairly straightforward, removing gates whose corresponding unitary is (approximately) the identity operator and producing the smaller circuit in \Cref{fig:pruned}.
+After pruning, we can repartition the circuit and repeat the process.
+We found the best performance when running multiple optimization rounds with increasing window sizes, for example, 3, then 4, then 5.
+Because the pruning stage alters the circuit \textsc{dag}, it can enable more expansive windows in successive optimization rounds.

-An existing gradient-based optimization algorithm (in our case L-BFGS-B \cite{bfgs}) can then adjust the parameters to maximize the figure of merit, using the gradient to inform its search direction.
-In this example, the optimizer converges to a local optimum where both $\theta_{11}$ and $\theta_{14}$ are set to zero.
-A subsequent compiler pass can eliminate these two gates from the circuit, reducing the two-qubit gate count from five to three.
-This particular example is small enough that existing optimizers could optimally synthesize the entire two-qubit circuit, but COGNAC has the advantage of being far more general: it readily applies to larger circuits without changing the gate set or connectivity constraints.
+The two-qubit example in \Cref{fig:stages} is small enough that existing optimizers could optimally synthesize the entire two-qubit circuit, but COGNAC has the advantage of being much more general: It readily applies to larger circuits without changing the gate set or connectivity constraints.